-Some say resilience is not just about ‘bouncing back’, but becoming even stronger.
+Some say resilience is not just about bouncing back, but coming back even stronger.

 A study by Ann S. Masten called Ordinary Magic, Resilience Processes in Development found that resilience, the ability to bounce back after struggle, is in fact a very ordinary human trait:

 Resilience does not come from rare and special qualities, but from the everyday magic of ordinary, normative human resources in the minds, brains, and bodies of children, in their families and relationships, and in their communities.